Read time 7 minutes

 Method 2- Assign a new drive letter to your SD card

-After connecting the SD card to your system, there might be an error where the system is not reading the SD card.
-You might get a prompt message, “Please insert the disk into drive E.” This indicates that you need to assign a new drive letter to the SD card.
-Follow the below steps:
+Once you’ve inserted the SD card into your system, you may encounter an issue where the system fails to recognize it.
+You might receive a prompt stating, “Please insert the disk into drive E.” This signifies the necessity to allocate a fresh drive letter to the SD card.
+Proceed with the following steps: